1998 Regular Session

 The board shall have the power and authority to elect the heads of the various institutions of higher learning, and contract with all deans, professors and other members of the teaching staff, and all administrative employees of the institutions for a term not exceeding four (4) years; but the board shall have the power and authority to terminate any such contract at any time for malfeasance, inefficiency or contumacious conduct, but never for political reasons.

 Nothing herein contained shall in any way limit or take away the power the Legislature had and possessed, if any, at the time of the adoption of this amendment, to consolidate, abolish or change the status of any of the above named institutions.

-BE IT FURTHER RESOLVED, That this amendment shall be submitted to the qualified electors at an election to be held on the first Tuesday after the first Monday of November 2003 as provided by Section 273 of the Constitution and by law.
+BE IT FURTHER RESOLVED, That this amendment to the Constitution shall be submitted to the qualified electors of this state at an election to be held on the first Tuesday after the first Monday of November 1998, in the manner provided by Section 273 of the Constitution and by law.

 BE IT FURTHER RESOLVED, That the explanation of this proposed amendment for the ballot shall read as follows: "This proposed amendment provides that new members of the twelve-member Board of Trustees of State Institutions of Higher Learning shall be composed of two (2) members from each congressional district as they exist at the time of the appointment and the remainder of the members from the state at large.
 In case of a vacancy, the Governor appoints a member for the remainder of the term with the advice and consent of the Senate."